5egeneral/compendium/_notes/Pixel Mapping in Krita.md

 Do the same for the **shallow water** layer, but use the `watercoast` texture.

-Due to a peculiarity in how Krita lays out tiles, land textures need to be overlayed in a different way to match seamlessly.
+Due to a peculiarity in how Krita lays out tiles, land textures need to be overlayed in a different way to line up seamlessly.

 Select a 'base layer' and then click the 'add other layer type' button.
 Select fill layer, and then select the appropriate base texture.